 Fruits and vegetables contain lots of the vitamins, minerals, fiber and antioxidants you need to help improve your health.

-One study found eating more vegetables, fruit, fiber and soy had a 19% fewer hot flashes compared to the control group.
+One study found eating more vegetables, fruit, fiber and soy had 19% fewer hot flashes compared to the control group.
 This reduction was linked to the weight lost (11).

 Cruciferous vegetables such as broccoli, cauliflower and kale may be particularly effective.
 One study found that eating broccoli reduced the type of estrogen linked with breast cancer (12).